k0sproject/k0s/docs/dynamic-configuration.md

 In dynamic configuration mode the first controller to boot up when the cluster is created will use the given config YAML as a bootstrap configuration and stores it in the Kubernetes API.
 All the other controllers will find the config existing on the API and will use it as the source-of-truth for configuring all the components except for etcd and kube-apiserver.
 After the initial cluster bootstrap the source of truth for all controllers is the configuration object in the Kubernetes API.

+## Cluster configuration vs. controller node configuration

+In the [k0s configuration options](configuration.md) there are some options that are cluster-wide and some that are specific to each controller node in the cluster.
+The following list outlines which options are controller node specific and needs to be configured only via the local file:

+- `spec.api` - these options configure how to local Kubernetes api-server is setup
+- `spec.storage` - these options configure how the local storage (etcd or sqlite) is setup

+In case of HA control plane, all the controllers will need this part of the configuration as otherwise they will not be able to get the storage and Kubernetes api-server running.

 ## Configuration location

 The cluster wide configuration is stored in the Kubernetes API as a custom resource called `clusterconfig`.
 There's currently only one instance named `k0s`.
 You can edit the configuration with what ever means possible, for example with: